ENCODE-DCC/rna-seq-pipeline/docs/installation.md

 ## Caper

 Direct usage of the execution engine [Cromwell](https://software.broadinstitute.org/wdl/documentation/execution) features complicated backend configuration, workflow options and command line parameters.
 Caper hides the complexity and consolidates configuration in one file.
-Caper is available in [the Cheeseshop](https://pypi.org/project/caper/) and it is installed by running:
+Caper is available in [PyPI](https://pypi.org/project/caper/) and it is installed by running:

 ```bash
   $ pip install caper